tsahee/ijson/README.rst

         # ...

-Importing the top level library as ``import ijson`` uses the first available backend in the same order of the list above.
+Importing the top level library as ``import ijson`` uses the first available backend in the same order of the list above, and its name is recorded under ``ijson.backend``.
-Its name is recorded under ``ijson.backend``.
+If the ``IJSON_BACKEND`` environment variable is set its value takes precedence and is used to select the default backend.

 You can also use the ``ijson.get_backend`` function to get a specific backend based on a name: